 Augustine Homes will be your personal homebuilder, providing the one-on-one support you need to make the most of the buying experience.
 Start here and when you're ready, our team is waiting to assist you.
 From choosing your favorite floorplan through the first year in your new home, we'll be your partner all the way.

-Our award-winning Master Certified Design Consultant is an expert in bringing out the decorator within.
+Our award-winning design consultant is an expert in bringing out the decorator within.
 Your Design Center experience is an invitation to draw on color, texture and finish to create a home uniquely yours.

 Create a gourmet kitchen with appliances in black, white or stainless steel.
 Select your favorite from six levels of cabinets and a wide selection of countertops in granite and laminate.